farskid/web.dev/src/site/content/en/reliable/http-cache/index.md

 ---
 layout: post
-title: 'The HTTP Cache: A widely supported technique for avoiding unnecessary network requests'
+title: 'The HTTP Cache: Your first defense for avoiding unnecessary network requests'
 authors:
   - jeffposnick
   - ilyagrigorik
 date: 2018-11-05
+updated: 2020-04-16
 description: |
   The browser's HTTP Cache is your first line of defense.
 It's not necessarily the most powerful or flexible approach, and you have limited control over the